sparameswaran/service-registry-broker/README.md

-# service-registry-broker
+# Service Registry Broker

-This is a sample of a service broker exposing service registry functionality to applications using it.
-Information about backend service can be registered and then made available to other apps that bind to the exposed service plans.
-Registration of a service can include multiple plans and associated credentials per plan (like bronze plan will allow only 5 connections to a dev instance endpoint, while gold will allow 50 connections to a prod instance endpoint).
-The data gets persisted in DB.
-Once a service is created based on the plan, the apps bound to the service would get the associated endpoint and any credentials information in the form of a VCAP_SERVICES env variable.
-The client/consumer app needs to parse the VCAP_SERVICES env variable to arrive at the endpoint of its related service.
+This is a sample of a [Cloud Foundry Service Broker] (https://docs.cloudfoundry.org/services/api.html) exposing service registry functionality to applications running on Cloud Foundry.

+Information about backend services can be registered and then made available to other apps that bind to the exposed service instances on CF. Registration configuration of a service on the registry can include multiple plans and associated credentials per plan (like bronze plan will allow only 5 connections to a dev instance endpoint, while gold will allow 50 connections to a prod instance endpoint).
+The data about the services, plans and credentials is persisted in a Database (by default uses MySQL service binding when deployed on CF).

-There needs to be a backend service at some endpoint.
+Once a service is created based on the plan, any client app bound to the underlying service would information about the associated endpoint and any credentials information in the form of a VCAP_SERVICES env variable when pushed to CF. The client/consumer app needs to parse the VCAP_SERVICES env variable or use the appropriate spring cloud connectors to use the endpoint configuration and invoke the related service.

+The Service Broker does not create any new set of service instances, or spin off new apps or containers or vms.
+The backend services are expected to be up and running at some endpoint as specified in the credentials.
+The Service Registry Broker also does not manage or monitor the health or lifecycle of underlying services and only acts as a bridging layer to provide information about the service to any consuming application, unlike Eureka or other services.

+The Service Registry exposes a REST api interface to create/read/update/delete services, plans and credentials.

-Steps to deploy the service-registry-broker:
+# Steps to deploy the service-registry-broker:

-* Deploy the backend or simulated service.
-A sample simulated service is available at [document-service] (https://github.com/cf-platform-eng/document-service)
+* Deploy the backend or any test/simulation service.
+A sample simulation service is available at [document-service] (https://github.com/cf-platform-eng/document-service)
 * Edit the input.sql under src/main/resources folder to populate some prebuilt services and associated plans, credentials, endpoints etc.
-* Run maven to build
+* Run maven to build.
-* Push the app to CF.
+* Push the app to CF using manifest.yml.
+Edit the manifest to bind to a MySQL Service instance.
-* Registry the app as a service broker (this requires admin privileges on the CF instance).
+* Register the app as a service broker (this requires admin privileges on the CF instance) against Cloud Foundry.
 * Expose the services/plans within a specific org or publicly accessible.
-* Create the service based on the plan
+* Create the service based on the plan.
 * Deploy the client app that would bind to the service and consume the service.
 A sample client app is available on github at [sample-doc-retrieve-gateway client] (https://github.com/cf-platform-eng/sample-doc-retrieve-gateway/)